When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Results

-When CC is combined with DESI-DR2, evidence of a non-zero $w_{\rm DM}$ is found across all kernels, regardless of the chosen value of $r_d$.
-Notably, this evidence persists throughout the redshift range, although differences emerge at the present epoch, where various kernels yield differing levels of significance.
+When CC is combined with DESI-DR2, a preference for a non-zero $w_{\rm DM}(z)$ is found across all kernels, regardless of the chosen value of $r_{\rm d}$.
+Notably, this preference persists throughout the redshift range, although differences emerge at the present epoch, where various kernels yield differing levels of significance.
 For instance, the Mat\'ern family of kernels exhibits $w_{\rm DM}(z = 0) \neq 0$ at the $2$--$3\sigma$ level, with the Mat\'ern $9/2$ kernel in particular showing a deviation at nearly $3\sigma$.
 In contrast, the other kernels indicate $w_{\rm DM}(z = 0) \neq 0$ only at approximately the $1\sigma$ level.

-For both DESI-DR2+Pantheon+ and CC+DESI-DR2+Pantheon+, we observe evidence of $w_{\rm DM} \neq 0$ throughout the expansion history of the universe.
+For both DESI-DR2+Pantheon+ and CC+DESI-DR2+Pantheon+, we observe a hint of $w_{\rm DM} \neq 0$ throughout the expansion history of the universe.
 At the present epoch, all kernels yield a non-zero $w_{\rm DM}$ at approximately the $1\sigma$ level.
-More notably, in the intermediate redshift range, deviations reach up to $3\sigma$, suggesting stronger evidence for a dynamical DM component.
+More notably, in the intermediate redshift range, deviations reach up to $3\sigma$, suggesting evidence for a dynamical DM component.
 Additionally, we highlight that for the Mat\'ern $5/2$ and Mat\'ern $7/2$ kernels, the error estimates appear to be overestimated in the cases of the CC+Pantheon+, CC+DESI-DR2, and CC+DESI-DR2+Pantheon+ datasets.
 This behavior, which is not as pronounced in the other kernels, was also noted in~\cite{Seikel:2013fda}.
-Taken together, these results suggest that the possibility of a dynamical DM component deserves further investigation, as it could provide valuable insights into modern cosmology.
+Taken together, these results suggest that the possibility of a dynamical DM component deserves further investigation.